 EC 49414 requires school districts to provide epinephrine auto-injectors to school nurses and trained personnel and authorizes them to use epinephrine auto-injectors for any student who may be experiencing anaphylaxis, regardless of known history.
+Emergency epinephrine auto-injectors must be stored in an accessible location along with a copy of written training material upon need for emergency use.
+Notice of location must be publicly posted.

 Anaphylaxis is a severe and potentially life-threatening allergic reaction that can occur after encountering an allergic trigger, such as food, medicine, an insect bite, latex or exercise.
 Symptoms include narrowing of the airways, rashes or hives, nausea or vomiting, a weak pulse and dizziness.
 It is estimated that approximately 25% of the anaphylactic reactions occur during school hours to students who had not previously been diagnosed with a food or other allergy.
 Without immediate administration of epinephrine followed by calling emergency medical services, death can occur.
 Being able to recognize and treat it quickly can save lives.